burriko/job-queue/README.md

 # Job Queue

-Work in progrees library to easily push jobs on to a queue so they can be processed outside of the web request.
+Work in progress library to easily push jobs on to a queue so they can be processed outside of the web request.
 Currently only supports Beanstalk queues.

 ## Usage